RawanAk/OMWorkshop/README.md

  The repository contains the application code as well as the Terraform code, that creates all the required resources and configures the application on the created resources.

+ we will also ingest the application logs into logging service which is a highly scalable and fully managed single pane of glass for all the logs in your tenancy.
 ## **[Lab 2: Logging Analytics & Logging](logana/logana.md)**

  In this lab we will unleash the capabilites of Logging Analytics and review aggregated data in a dashboard and explore the available logs in the Log Explorer.